-Any U-M staff member can start a Michigan IT Community of Practice, regardless of which unit you work for, or seniority level.
+Any U-M staff member can start a Michigan Technology community of practice, regardless of which unit you work for, or seniority level.
 Once you have reviewed the following guidelines and resources, use this request form to create a new Community of Practice (CoP).

 Guidelines for Getting Started